Turtle Beach Corporation (HEAR): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2019 Acquisition of ROCCAT for $19.2 million Expanded product portfolio into PC gaming keyboards, mice, and accessories.
+2019 Acquired Roccat GmbH for $19.2 million.
+Expanded the product portfolio into PC gaming peripherals like keyboards and mice, diversifying beyond headsets.

 Turtle Beach Corporation (HEAR) Ownership Structure